Reading time: 4 min

 New investors entering the precast market

-Even amid a slowdown in the construction sector, Poland’s heavy precast concrete market continues to attract interest from a wide range of industries.
-It’s one of the few segments of the broader building materials market where multiple noteworthy acquisitions take place every year.
+Even amid the observed slowdown in the construction sector in recent years, Poland’s heavy precast concrete market continues to attract interest from a wide range of industries.
+It’s practically the only segment of the broader building materials market where multiple noteworthy acquisitions take place every year.

-In recent years, increased activity has come from concrete producers (such as Holcim Polska, Thomas Beton, Betard), contractors (including Goldbeck, Depenbrock, Dekpol), and residential developers (like WPBM Mój Dom and Moderna Holding).
+In recent years, increased activity in this segment has come from concrete producers (such as Holcim Polska, Thomas Beton, Betard), contractors (including Goldbeck, Depenbrock, Dekpol), and residential developers (like WPBM Mój Dom and Moderna Holding).

 Market entry strategy: acquisitions vs. greenfield investments